rleroy/calculator/README.md

 - [ ] Local-Variable Type Inference (JDK10 - JEP 286).
 - [ ] Use the new HTTP Client API (JK9 - JEP 110 / JDK11 - JEP 321).

-### Step 2 : use the new module system to protect external access to domain.core package.
+### Step 3 : The new process API.

-The test in class `ConsoleCalculatorShould` is accessing `AdditionService`, a class inside `domain.code` package.
-This class needs to be public as `domain.shell` needs to have access to it.
-But we don not want classes outside of the module to have access to it.
+The `MultiplicationService` is using a `Process` in order to resolve its operations.
+It also logs which process succeeded or failed (either bash or cmd.exe).
-Modules introduced in JDK9 (JEP 261) can do the trick.
+Using the new process API introduced in JDK9 (JEP 102) you can now retrieve more information about the process.